-Manager's comment - 2nd half of 2019
+Manager's comment - First half of 2020

-Manager's comment - 2nd half of 2019
+Manager's comment - First half of 2020

 François Lucchini - Director of Asset Management

 Certainly the word most often used to describe the crisis we are currently going through.
 Let us review to which extent this term is relevant to illustrate the macroeconomic environment in the first half.

 First, from a health point of view, given the scale of global trade and the movement of people, the virus has now spread to every corner of the planet, with the number of reported cases topping 11.4 million and more than 530,000 deaths recorded.
 If we compare this to recent history, circa 50 years ago the Hong Kong flu killed 1 million people worldwide without being the subject of intense media coverage or strict lockdown measures.